Bee Movie

 What Kids Can Learn

-Children can learn about the vital role bees play in our environment and the concept of speaking up against injustice.
-It encourages critical thinking about how the world works.
+Children can learn about the importance of bees in the environment and the ethical considerations of human impact on nature.
+The film also encourages critical thinking about societal structures.

 Key Topics Discussed